AMNatty/plutoengine/README.md

 See `NEXT_RELEASE_DRAFT.md` for details.

+### To be fixed
+[ *Features or bugs that should be fixed **ASAP*** ]
+ * Implement gradient variation support for Libra fills
+ * Finish gradient rendering in FragmentFontShader.glsl
+ * Improve code quality in PlutoGUI

 ### Very high priority
 [ *Implemented in the current release.* ]
- * Streamline PlutoLib, remove bad APIs and improve code quality
  * Improve image loading capabilities, possibly rewrite PlutoLib#TPL
  * The stage system and automated asset loading
- * Rewrite PlutoGUI

 ### High priority
 [ *Implemented in the next release.* ]
  * Finish PlutoAudio
     * Depends on the stage system
+ * Expand upon the Color API
+    * Color mixing and blending
+    * Color transformation
+    * High-performance serialization

 ### Normal priority
 [ *Planned for an upcoming release.* ]